 An MSc Mathematics student must also submit a project dissertation, which is completed during the summer.

 We give below descriptions of our Level 7 (MSc level) modules in Mathematics and Statistics.
-Please note that the precise selection of modules offered varies somewhat from year to year.
+Please note that all modules are subject to change.

 - MTH742P: Advanced Combinatorics